Japuri/frontend-commuter/README.md

 1. **Make the Website Look Good on All Devices**
 	- Check if the website looks nice on phones and tablets.
 	- Adjust the layout and buttons so they are easy to use on any screen.
+(DONE ✅)

 2. **Improve Forms**
 	- Make sure forms (like sign up and sign in) check for correct email format and strong passwords before submitting.
 	- Show clear messages if the user makes a mistake (like wrong email or weak password).
+(IN PROGRESS)

 3. **Add Error and 404 Pages (priority)**
 	- Create a simple page that shows “Page Not Found” if the user goes to a wrong link.
 	- Show a friendly error message if something goes wrong.
+(IN PROGRESS)

 4. **Use Sample Data for Features Not Connected Yet (priority)**
 	- For things like travel history or payment, show example (fake) data until the backend is ready.
 	- Make a simple user profile page with sample info.
+(PROFILE IN PROGRESS)

 5. **Create Placeholders for Future Features (priority)**
 	- Add simple pages or sections for features you plan to add later (like payment or premium dashboard), even if they don’t work yet.